Jacob-J-Richards/DS_DA_Projects/3-90+_DaysPastDue/ReadMe.md

 pd.options.mode.chained_assignment = None
 ```

+# Process data

-remove upper and lower 1% of feature 3 for train but not test
+Remove upper and lower 1% of feature 3 for train but not test.

 ```python